GoogleCloudPlatform/security-analytics/cicd/README.md

 In addition to this, the pipeline file requires a secret to be created on your Azure DevOps project.
 Details for creating this can be found [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
 The secret in this case should be named `SA_CREDENTIAL`.
-The value is the contents of your Chronicle API key, which can just be copy/pasted into the UI here from the JSON file containing the key.
+The value is the contents of your Chronicle API key, which can just be copy/pasted into the UI, shown in the linked document above, from the JSON file containing the key.

 Now whenever a change is written to the repository the contents of the passed rules folder will be checked and updated/uploaded on the Chronicle instance.